scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/luck/index.md

 - Two WR/RB/TE flex spots

 ## A Naive Attempt at Defining Luck and Skill
 In the simplest terms, you might define luck as the fewest points against (PA) since you have no control over your opponent's lineup.
-By the same logic, you could define skill as points for (PF), since you chose the players on your roster.
+By the same logic, you could define skill as points for (PF) since you chose the players on your roster.
 Let's start with regular season PF in the past four seasons:

 <TeamPointsBarGraph teamPointsData={[{'team': 'Scottie', 'points': 5779.41}, {'team': 'Callen', 'points': 5687.97}, {'team': 'Travis', 'points': 5613.28}, {'team': 'Mark', 'points': 5570.6}, {'team': 'Caleb', 'points': 5510.96}, {'team': 'Andrew', 'points': 5510.57}, {'team': 'Matt', 'points': 5413.31}, {'team': 'John', 'points': 5406.19}, {'team': 'Carl', 'points': 5377.96}, {'team': 'Chris', 'points': 5371.52}, {'team': 'Trond', 'points': 5289.02}, {'team': 'Logan', 'points': 4995.96}]} />